gustavomaedo/gustavomaedo/README.md

 ## Hi there! 👋
-I'm Gustavo Akira, founder of the Brazilian social network Forus and the subscription software house Apptime.
+I'm Gustavo Akira, founder of the Brazilian social network Forus and the app builder Apptime.
 We are looking for partners and partnerships, join us!

 <a href="https://apptime.dev" target="_blank"><img height="200em" src="https://apptime.dev/images/website-preview.jpg" target="_blank"></a>